stevkub/mvhacks-2026/README.md

 Download monthly AIS CSV files from [NOAA Marine Cadastre](https://marinecadastre.gov/ais/).
 You need one file per month named `ais-2024-MM-01.csv` (e.g., `ais-2024-01-01.csv` through `ais-2024-12-01.csv`), placed in the project root.

-These are ~750 MB–1 GB each (~10.3 GB total) which is why they aren't included in the repo.
+For 2024, these are ~750 MB–1 GB each (~10.3 GB total) which is why they aren't included in the repo.

 #### Download whale data from OBIS